-Congress has passed 3 bills aimed at mitigating the economic impact of COVID-19 and putting money into the economy.
+So far in 2020, Congress has passed 3 bills aimed at mitigating the economic impact of COVID-19 and putting money into the economy.
 The most recent is the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-At about $2 trillion,1 it's the largest economic stimulus legislation in American history since the New Deal in the 1930s.

-Here's a broad look at some of the key provisions in recently passed legislation as well as additional changes the federal government has implemented to help individuals.
+Here's a broad look at what we know about the executive orders and some of the key provisions in recently passed legislation and IRS guidance.

-The CARES Act includes a provision to send most Americans direct payments of $1,200, or $2,400 for joint filers, plus $500 for each child.
+The CARES Act included a provision to send most Americans one-time direct payments of $1,200, or $2,400 for joint filers, plus $500 for each child.

 3. Some retirement account rules have been relaxed

-The CARES Act offers some help to those with retirement accounts.
+The CARES Act offered some help to those with retirement accounts:

-Required minimum distributions (RMDs) for 2020 are suspended for certain defined contribution plans and IRAs, including 401(k), 403(b), and governmental 457(b) plans as well as SEP IRAs, SIMPLE IRAs, and traditional IRAs.
+- Required minimum distributions (RMDs) for 2020 were suspended for participants and beneficiaries in certain defined contribution plans and IRAs, including 401(k), 403(b), and governmental 457(b) plans as well as SEP IRAs, SIMPLE IRAs, and traditional IRAs.
 This includes the first RMD, which individuals may have delayed from 2019 until April 1, 2020.

-- If a participant, IRA owner, their spouse, or dependent is diagnosed with COVID-19
+- If an individual, their spouse, or dependent is diagnosed with COVID-19, or

-- Or, if the participant or IRA owner experiences adverse financial consequences as a result of events related to the coronavirus, including, but not limited to, quarantine, furlough, lay-offs, reduced work hours, no available childcare, business closing or reduced business hours (self-employed), or other factors determined by the Secretary of the Treasury
+- If the individual experiences adverse financial consequences as a result of events impacting them, their spouse, or household member related to the coronavirus, including, but not limited to, quarantine, furlough, layoffs, reduced work hours, no available childcare, business closing or reduced business hours (self-employed), having pay reduced or a drop in income from self-employment, and the rescission of a job offer due to COVID-19 or a delayed start date in a new job.
+Within workplace retirement plans, distribution options can vary based on the plan type and rules.

-Loan repayments for affected participants in workplace retirement plans may be delayed for one year.
+- Loan repayments for affected participants in workplace retirement plans may be deferred for the period March 27, 2020, through December 31, 2020, if allowed under an employer's plan.
 These changes will be in effect through 2020.

-Note that your plan may offer other withdrawal options.
+Note that your workplace savings plan may offer other withdrawal options.

 4. Paid sick and family leave available for more workers